About Me

 $ ls ~/skills/domains

-Professional Journey
+Development Journey

-$ git log --reverse --format="%an: %s"
+$ git log --reverse --format="%an: %s" --short

-When I'm not coding, I'm often:
+When I'm not coding, you might find me:

 - Contributing to open source projects